 Where does all that money come from?
 Here are the main ways telecommuters save money:

-A recent report from the Census Bureau shows that the average U.S. commute is about 25.5 minutes one way.
-That is nearly an hour of driving, carpooling or bus riding every day.
+The average U.S. commute is about 26.4 minutes one way.
+That is nearly an hour of driving, carpooling, or bus riding every day.
 Almost 600,000 full-time commuters traveled around 90 minutes one way, or three hours of commuting daily.

 How much can you save a month by cutting some or all of your commute?
-Check out this calculator from the Metropolitan Washington Council of Governments.
+Check out this calculator from the Transportation and Parking Services.

 For example, let’s say you drive 15 miles to work.
 If you normally go into the office 25 days in a month and drive a sedan with average operating costs, you’ll pay about $219 a month, or $2,628 a year for commuting.
 And that’s not including tolls or parking.